Published by Jeremy. Last Updated on November 21, 2023.

 When it comes to local Pittsburgh institutions, none are more famous than Primanti Brothers.
-For both visitors and locals alike this sandwich shop is one of the icons of Pittsburgh.
+For both visitors and locals alike this sandwich shop is one of the iconic Pittsburgh foods (often being called the Pittsburgh sandwich).

 But what makes this shop so special, and why are Pittsburghers so passionate about it (on both sides of the spectrum)?
 It doesn't take much to figure it out.